reticula-network/reticula-python/README.md

 $ pip install .
 ```

-Note that compiling source requires an unbelievable amount (> 40GB) of RAM.
+Note that compiling from source requires an unbelievable amount (> 40GB) of RAM.

 ## Basic examples